 - Who is the Sheriff of Muscogee County?

-- The current Sheriff of Muscogee County is Donna Tompkins.
-The Chief Deputy is Troy Culpepper.
+- The current Sheriff of Muscogee County is Sheriff Gregory D. Countryman and the current Chief Deputy is Garry Moore.

 - What are the responsibilities of the Sheriff of Muscogee County?

 - The sheriff has the Responsibility of Protecting Life and Property and reserving the Public Peace.
 This includes all law enforcement functions associated with those endeavors.
 The Sheriff is the chief law enforcement officer in Muscogee County.
 In addition to providing physical security in the courtrooms and building, the sheriff must serve as Bailiff to the Superior Court, or designate deputies to serve in that capacity.

 - Where is the Muscogee County Sheriff's Office?